microsoft/PartsUnlimitedMRP/deploy/azurestack/docs/jenkins_setup.md

 * Ensure the box "Install automatically" is checked
 * In the drop-down list, select the latest version ("Java SE Development Kit 8u121" at the time of writing)
 * Check the box "I agree to the Java SE Development Kit License Agreement"
-* Click on the link to enter the username and password of your Oracle account (Test credentials here: https://login.oracle.com/mysso/signon.jsp)
+* Click on the link to enter the username and password of your Oracle account (Test credentials here: https://www.oracle.com and click on Sign In at the top) then click **OK** then **Close**
 * Click **Save**

 ![JDK Installation](/deploy/azurestack/docs/media/JDKSettings.PNG)